 Applause must be gathered for a small exhibition at The Brooklyn Museum.
 Hosted by the Elizabeth A. Sackler Center for Feminist Art, The Fertile Goddess prominently focuses on the topic of provenance as a format for discussion.
 One wonders why the curators made such bold statements about the museum’s collections.
 Perhaps this was allowed because of the unique position of the Sackler Center as an institution functioning simultaneously within and beyond the confines of the museum’s hierarchy.
 This space in the Brooklyn Museum, known as the “Herstory” gallery, explores the guests of Judy Chicago’s The Dinner Party with The Fertile Goddess on view until May 31, 2009.

 The didactic text that amazed me is set as a prominent wall panel placed in the center of the exhibition.
 It discusses the acquisition of collections “through archaeological excavations, as gifts or loans, or by purchase.”
-For example, the Halaf figurine on display was purchased from a dealer.
-Its provenance is unknown and its reconstruction ...(MORE ...)
+For example, the Halaf figurine on display was purchased from a ...(MORE ...)

 US ratifies the Hague Convention

 Stephen Engelken, Chargé d’Affaires a.i. of the United States of America to UNESCO, points out that through the ratification the US “had decided to formalize its practice of protecting cultural heritage during armed conflicts and emphasized that the United States military personnel had already been trained in the Convention, added that the Convention would enter into force in the United States immediately.”

 To date, 123 countries have ratified the Convention.
 (Photo: © UNESCO/M. Ravassard)(MORE ...)

 Tons of Looted Afghan Antiquities Heading Back– Why Now?